softwareguru/beamcollege-website/content/sessions/2025/kafka.md

 time_start: 2025-05-16T17:30:00.000Z
 time_end:   2025-05-16T18:00:00.000Z
 track: New features
+summary: "Explore real-time streaming pipelines with Kafka I/O. This session will share best practices for optimizing Kafka I/O performance and cost-efficiency, including strategies like redistribute transforms and offset-based deduplication.
+We will also cover integrating Dataflow with Google Managed Kafka for scalable data processing."
 ---

 Explore real-time streaming pipelines with Kafka I/O. This session will share best practices for optimizing Kafka I/O performance and cost-efficiency, including strategies like redistribute transforms and offset-based deduplication.
 We will also cover integrating Dataflow with Google Managed Kafka for scalable data processing.